ColumbiaRoad/a-b-doer/README.md

 - namespaces: Support namespace attributes and elements.
 Some namespaces are defined by default
 - jsx: Support jsx syntax
 - hooks: Support functional component hooks, e.g. useState
+- extendedVnodes: Support custom types for JSX VNodes, those are DOM Element and HTML string

 You can manually control which parts of the code should be left out by terser on minification.
 Supported options are listed above, but only `jsx` and `hooks` supports also `auto` mode which means that their values are determined by the usage.
 Setting some feature to `false` will tell to terser that those code blocks are dead and can be dropped.
 Setting some feature to `true` will always include those codes to the bundle.